Webhook handling

 Authorization webhook expectations

-In integrator-managed decisioning setups, authorization webhooks require a decision from the integrator.
+In integrator-managed decisioning setups, the initial authorization webhook requires a fast response from the integrator.

 In that model, the integrator must respond within 3 seconds.
-If FINCI does not receive a valid response within that timeout window, the transaction is declined.
+If FINCI does not receive a valid response within that timeout window, the transaction is normally declined with InsufficientFunds.

-The Authorization Flow guide defines the request-versus-advice message pattern and the meaning of advice and response_code.
+The Authorization flow guide defines this initial-request versus advice-confirmation message pattern and the meaning of response_code.

 That means the authorization handler should: